 Regarding the Z-score decision line plots were used in order to define the accurate Z-score that used to remove the outliers values.

 Regarding the result made use of box plot and pie chart.
 The plots used in the thesis, are offered by matplotlib library, pyplot module.
 A sample of the plots produced by the code, are displayed below:

-4

-4

-4
+In the box-plot displayed below are pictured the categories of the big Cities dataset and the distribution of the data per Category.
+With the blank bullets which are places above the boxes are displayed the outlier values for the respective category.

+Figure 4.5 Boxplot - helps to find outliers

+The line plot displayed below is the result of the appliance of the k-NN algorithm on the Big Cities Dataset, which helps to spot the lines (categories) which are not correlated to the rest of the dataset.
+In this occasion the lines which are too high from x-axis give a perspective of the categories of the dataset which contain outliers.

+Figure 4.6 Lineplot - helps to find outliers

+The piechart displayed below pictures the Cancer Deaths per state after the data cleaning process which occurred from the Cancer Events dataset.

+Figure 4.7 Piechart - helps to report aggregated data

 4.10 Transform Data for NLP Processing